greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

 For cgroup v1, the output is `tmpfs`.
 For cgroup v2, output is `cgroup2fs`.

+If you want to switch from cgroup v1 to v2, run the following commands:

+- Red Hat 8/Rocky 8/Oracle 8 systems:
+    ```
+    sudo grubby --update-kernel=/boot/vmlinuz-$(uname -r) --args="systemd.unified_cgroup_hierarchy=1".
+    ```
+- Ubuntu systems:
+    ```
+    sudo vim /etc/default/grub
+    add or modify: GRUB_CMDLINE_LINUX="systemd.unified_cgroup_hierarchy=1"
+    sudo update-grub && sudo reboot now
+    ```

+If you want to switch from cgroup v2 to v1, run the following commands:

+- Red Hat 8/Rocky 8/Oracle 8 systems:
+    ```
+    sudo grubby --update-kernel=/boot/vmlinuz-$(uname -r) --args="systemd.unified_cgroup_hierarchy=0 systemd.legacy_systemd_cgroup_controller"
+    ```
+- Ubuntu systems:
+    ```
+    sudo vim /etc/default/grub
+    add or modify: GRUB_CMDLINE_LINUX="systemd.unified_cgroup_hierarchy=0"
+    sudo update-grub && sudo reboot now
+    ```

 #### <a id="cgroupv1"></a>Configuring cgroup v1

 Complete the following tasks on each node in your Greenplum Database cluster to set up cgroups v1 for use with resource groups:

 1. If not already installed, install the Control Groups operating system package on each Greenplum Database node.
 The command that you run to perform this task will differ based on the operating system installed on the node.
 You must be the superuser or have `sudo` access to run the command:
-    -   Redhat/Oracle/Rocky 8.x systems:

     ```
     sudo yum install libcgroup-tools
     ```

-1. Locate the cgroups configuration file `/etc/cgconfig.conf`.
+2. Locate the cgroups configuration file `/etc/cgconfig.conf`.
 You must be the superuser or have `sudo` access to edit this file:

     ```
     sudo vi /etc/cgconfig.conf
     ```

-2. Add the following configuration information to the file:

-    ```
-    group gpdb {
-2. Add the following configuration information to the file:

-    ```
-    group gpdb {
-2. Add the following configuration information to the file:
+3. Add the following configuration information to the file:

     ```
     group gpdb {